 Social media channels are just one avenue for small businesses to leverage in marketing themselves to larger audiences.
 Up until 10 years ago it was impossible for a local business to have the kind of exposure that these channels offer today.
-This is the first of a series of posts to help shed some light on social advertising.
+This is the first of a series of posts from Shelley Rostlund, Digital Consultant at Social Intelligence.

 In this post I’m going to explain Facebook Advertising – as this is talked about a lot.

 The first thing that is important to mention is that there is a lot of homework to be done before you launch into any paid route of marketing.
 With digital advertising, much like traditional advertising – you need to match your message, with the right audience.

 With digital advertising however, you have a few more things to think about like: (a) choice of channel, (b) content format and (c) using multiple sets of information which are engineered over a period of time towards an ultimate outcome.

 Your goals for campaigns on social will also have to adjust over time and will be slotted into segments with mini-goals.
 The reason for this is that your goals at the start of a campaign will differ from your ultimate goal / outcome that you want to achieve by the end of your efforts.

 Facebook (of all social media platforms) has the larger amount of information or data for you to use to decide how to structure your campaigns.
 Important to note – the data it holds doesn’t “attach” it to a human…it merely gives you the ability to put your piece of content (“ad”) in front of an audience who displays an interest in what you do.
 You don’t know who they are – but, by way of many, many maths calculations – Facebook has selected them as the most responsive audience to show your ad to.